grafana/mimir/docs/sources/operating-grafana-mimir/configure-shuffle-sharding.md

 ### Compactor shuffle sharding

-By default, a tenant blocks can be compacted by any Grafana Mimir compactor.
+By default, tenant blocks can be compacted by any Grafana Mimir compactor.

 When compactor shuffle sharding is enabled by setting `-compactor.compactor-tenant-shard-size` (or its respective YAML config option) to a value higher than `0` and lower than the number of available compactors, only specified number of compactors will be eligible to compact blocks for a given tenant.